Felipe-53/auto-video-player/README.md

 It is almost pointless to make a project public without showcasing its use.
 In this case, though, I won't be able do it because I might be beaking terms of use of the platform.

 The project had some interesting patterns, like a proxy and a recursive function, so I didn't resist putting it out, even if for the sake of future reference.
-Se for yourself:
+See for yourself:

 #### Recursive function